TatuLund/GridFastNavigation/README.md

 ## Release notes

+### Version 2.1.17
+- Fix: Do not fire ClickOutEvent if ComboBox or DateField is open.

 ### Version 2.1.16
 - Returned disableColumns(..) to EditorOpenEvent.
 It can be used to disable additional columns from editing.